 - Strain the mixture to remove the seeds and pulp.
 Return the raspberry juice mixture to the saucepan.

 - Combine the powdered sugar with the raspberry reduction and stir to combine.
 Add cream and mix until smooth.
-If the glaze is too thick, you can add a bit more cream.
-If it's too thin, you can add a bit more powdered sugar.

 - Pour the glaze over the cooled cake.
 Top with raspberries and more white chocolate, if desired.
-Allow the glaze to set up before serving.

 Frequently Asked Questions

 For best results, I do suggest that you use buttermilk!
 That said, you can make a quick substitution if you don't have it on-hand.
 For this recipe, put ½ teaspoon vinegar or lemon juice into a liquid measuring cup, then add enough milk (I find that 2% milkfat or greater works best) to come up to the ½ cup line.
 Let sit for 5 minutes, then it's ready for use!

 There are some ingredients you can skimp on, and I'm a firm believer that white chocolate is *not* one of them!
 You can use whatever kind of white chocolate that you prefer, just ensure that the chocolate is chopped quite finely or grated.
 The weight of large chunks of chocolate in this cake won't have the best result.
 I pulsed my white chocolate in a food processor so that the pieces were quite small.
 I used the white chocolate that you find at this link here.